JCox06/MolGLide/readme.md

 ![Screenshot](screenshots/2.png)

+## Building
+This is a bit weird.
+Maven will error if you try to build the project initially.
+First run the main class in IntelliJ, and then if you want package in Maven.
+This is because I have some old Java files in the project and the Maven Compiler Plugin will error out.
+I plan on converting these to Kotlin at some point.

 ## Todo
 - [ ] Sort out codebase (refactor, clean, rebuild some areas)
 - [x] Primitive Carbon Skeleton Tool